kaltura/kaltura-player-js/api-extractor/report/kaltura-player-js.api.md

 // src/common/cast/index.ts:13:11 - (ae-forgotten-export) The symbol "CustomEventMessage" needs to be exported by the entry point index.d.ts
 // src/common/cast/index.ts:13:11 - (ae-forgotten-export) The symbol "CustomActionMessage" needs to be exported by the entry point index.d.ts
 // src/common/cast/index.ts:13:11 - (ae-forgotten-export) The symbol "CustomMessage" needs to be exported by the entry point index.d.ts
+// src/types/events/event-types.ts:9:3 - (ae-forgotten-export) The symbol "CastEventType" needs to be exported by the entry point index.d.ts
+// src/types/events/event-types.ts:10:3 - (ae-forgotten-export) The symbol "PlaylistEventType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)